Bougainville Island: Languages

 There are many indigenous languages in Bougainville Province, belonging to three language families.
 The languages of the northern end of the island, and some scattered around the coast, belong to the Austronesian family.
 The languages of the north-central and southern lobes of Bougainville Island belong to the North and South Bougainville families.

-The most widely spoken Austronesian language is Halia and its dialects, spoken in the island of Buka and the Selau peninsula of Northern Bougainville.
+The most widely spoken Austronesian language is Halia and its dialects, spoken on the island of Buka and the Selau peninsula of Northern Bougainville.
+The larger languages, such as Nasioi, Korokoro Motuna, Terei, and Halia, are split into dialects that are not always mutually understandable.
+For general communication, most Bougainvilleans use Tok Pisin as a lingua franca.
+English and Tok Pisin are the languages of official business and government.

 Other Austronesian languages include Nehan, Petats, Solos, Saposa (Taiof), Hahon and Tinputz, all spoken in the northern quarter of Bougainville, Buka and surrounding islands.
 These languages are closely related.
 Bannoni and Torau are Austronesian languages not closely related to the former, which are spoken in the coastal areas of central and south Bougainville.
-On the nearby Takuu Atoll a Polynesian language is spoken, Takuu.
+On the nearby Takuu Atoll, a Polynesian language is spoken, Takuu.

-The Papuan languages are confined to the main island of Bougainville.
-These include Rotokas, a language with a very small inventory of phonemes, Eivo, Terei, Keriaka, Naasioi (Kieta), Nagovisi, Siwai (Motuna), Baitsi (sometimes considered a dialect of Siwai), Uisai and several others.
-These constitute two language families, North Bougainville and South Bougainville.
+Non-Austronesian languages are spoken on the main island of Bougainville.
+These include Rotokas, a language with a very small inventory of phonemes, Eivo, Terei, Keriaka, Naasioi (Kieta), Nagovisi, Siwai (Motuna), Baitsi (sometimes considered a dialect of Siwai), and Uisai.

-None of the languages are spoken by more than 20% of the population, and the larger languages such as Nasioi, Korokoro Motuna, Telei, and Halia are split into dialects that are not always mutually understandable.
-For general communication most Bougainvilleans use Tok Pisin as a lingua franca, and at least in the coastal areas Tok Pisin is often learned by children in a bilingual environment.
-English and Tok Pisin are the languages of official business and government.

 Human rights

-Cut off from the outside world for several years by a Papua New Guinean blockade during the civil war, the islanders suffered many deaths from a lack of medical resources.
+Cut off from the outside world for several years by a Papua New Guinean blockade during the civil war (1988-1998), the islanders suffered many deaths from a lack of medical resources.

-A 2013 United Nations survey of 843 men found that 62% (530 respondents) of those have raped a woman or girl at least once, with 41% (217 respondents) of the men reported having raped a non-partner, whereas 14% (74 respondents) reported having committed gang rape.
+A 2013 United Nations survey of 843 men found that 62% (530 respondents) of those have raped a woman or girl at least once, with 26% (217 respondents) of the men reported having raped a non-partner, whereas 9% (74 respondents) reported having committed gang rape.
 Additionally, the survey also found that 8% (67 respondents) of the men had raped other men or boys.

-Popular culture
+In popular culture

 The Coconut Revolution, a documentary about the struggle of the indigenous population to save their island from environmental destruction and gain independence, was made in 1999.

-An Evergreen Island (2000), a film by Australian documentary filmmakers Amanda King and Fabio Cavadini of Frontyard Films, showed the ingenuity with which the Bougainvillean people survived for almost a decade (1989-1997) without trade or contact with the outside world, because of a trade dispute.
+An Evergreen Island (2000), a film by Australian documentary filmmakers Amanda King and Fabio Cavadini of Frontyard Films, showed the ingenuity with which the Bougainvillean people survived for almost a decade (1989–1997) without trade or contact with the outside world because of the PNG military blockade.

-Mr. Pip (2012) is a film by New Zealand director Andrew Adamson based on the book Mister Pip by Lloyd Jones.
+Mr. Pip (2012) is a film by New Zealand director Andrew Adamson based on the book Mister Pip by New Zealand author Lloyd Jones.
+The film is set in Bougainville in the 1980s, during the civil war and blockades, and the cast is mostly Bougainvilleans.